google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 To add a fuzzing job that fuzzes all merge requests to your repo, add the following default configurations to `.gitlab-ci.yml`:

+This configuration requires at least GitLab 13.3 to be run.
+With older versions, the `parallel` keywords does not exist, but you can define `SANITIZER` as a Gitlab CI variable.

 {% raw %}
 ```yaml
 variables: